Best Scope For 350 Legend – Reviews and Buying Guide w/FAQs

 3. Vortex Diamondback 4-16×44 FFP Riflescope

 The Diamondback series from Vortex has always been their prized possession.
 Under this belt, Vortex has released a lot of different products over the years.
-The one we have here is a medium to long-range riflescope with an excellent price-tag.
+The reason why I keep coming back to this scope is the price tag.
+Just like many other Vortex models, Diamondback also comes in different configurations.

 Read More: 17 HMR | 450 Bushmaster | 6.5 Creedmoor | Savage 220